deeplearning4j/pipelines/docs/infrastructure_new.md

 ## Jenkins static build agents
 All configuration that needs to be done on Jenkins master side is stored in `SCM` and stored [here](k8s/ci-skymind/jenkins/configs/config-prod.yml).

-### macOS build agent
+### MacOS build agent
-`macOS build agent` provisioning has been done with `Ansible` scripts that can be found [here](cicd-infrastructure/ansible).
+`MacOS build agent` provisioning has been done with `Ansible` scripts that can be found [here](cicd-infrastructure/ansible).

-Every time when new `macOS build agent` needs to be added to the Jenkins agents pool, \
+Every time when new `MacOS build agent` needs to be added to the Jenkins agents pool, \
 administrator need to add endpoint of a new build agent to [production](cicd-infrastructure/ansible/production) inventory file.

 More details about how to run provisioning scripts can be found [here](cicd-infrastructure/ansible/README.md)